qiueqiue/simpleapp-generator/README.md

 5. repeat same typscript formula at frontend and backend

+# JSON Schema supported String Format
+1. all format recognize by ajv
+2. x-document-no : string, apply minLength:1, will auto apply uniquekey in mongodb
+3. x-document-name: string, apply minLength:1
+4. tel: only digit, auto generate input tel
+5. x-text: do nothing, will auto generate textarea
+6. x-autocomplete-field: this field will add into autocomplete
 # Todo
 ## Update documentation and reference
 1. create github simpleapp-generator-template and documentation